Boho Kitchen Bonanaza pt. 1

-We met Golan last year.
+We met our contractor last year.
 I was being crazy and I interviewed a handful of contractors to see about knocking down a wall in my rental kitchen.
 I even wrote a blog post about it here.
-Of the four contractors that we met with, instead of giving us a bid to redo our rental, Golan looked us in the eye and said.
+Of the four contractors that we met with, instead of giving us a bid to redo our rental, our contractor looked us in the eye and said.
 “Don’t do this.
 Don’t spend your hard-earned money on a rental.
 Buy a place, It doesn’t matter how small.
 Just buy a place and when you do, call me.”
-Six months later he got the call.
+Six months later they got the call.

 So apparently there is some kind of golden triangle when it comes to kitchen design–you can read about it here but the gist is that there should be a ‘work triangle’ between the sink, the refrigerator and the stove to create a kitchen that functions well.
 This layout fit that concept perfectly.
 So here were our ideas:

 -The open shelving up top would save us money on cabinets–which are pricey (plus we love the look).

 -We’d keep the sink on the back wall so that we didn’t have to move the water lines.

 -We’d demo the laundry room, currently in the center of the space, and move the washer and dryer to the garage.

 -We’d create a pony wall and make a breakfast bar on the peninsula between the kitchen and the living room.

 -We’d move the refrigerator from the corner near the living room to the side and put the range in the peninsula, and add in a Kitchen Work Triangle.

 -We’d add a window on the wall above the sink (window not pictured because we added that on later).